Designed by Kaixer group

 Consider these elements, but also remember colors can mean more than these traditional ideas of symbolism.
 Re-branding a color itself is always possible, but still try to put some reasoning into why you choose a specific color.

-Regardless of what you decide to do with typography, color, and whitespace, make sure you’re not making choices arbitrarily.
-There are countless ways to spice up your business cards and brand them effectively, so think about these different design aspects and experiment with different methods of engagement.
+Regardless of what you decide to do with typography, color, shape and white space, make sure you’re not making choices arbitrarily.
+There are countless ways to spice up your business cards and brand them effectively.
+So think about these different design aspects and experiment with different methods of engagement.